 New Era / New Politics: Free Oakland Guided Walking Tours | Summer 2013

-Free 90-minute walking tours of downtown Oakland will be offered every Wednesday and Saturday from May through October for 2013.
+Free 90-minute walking tours of downtown Oakland will be offered every Wednesday and Saturday from May through October.
 The twice weekly guided tours showcase the city’s changing skyline, landmarks, churches, and high-rises.